mikedll/cknife/README.md

     bundle exec rake version:bump:minor
     bundle exec rake version:bump:patch

-Create the gem spec.
+Do a git flow release.
+Create the gem spec and commit it:

     bundle exec rake gemspec:generate
     git commit -am "Generated gemspec for version 0.1.4"

-You can `rake release`...
-I think that deploys the gem to Rubygems.
+Do a git flow finish release.
+Push to github.
+You can then do a release to Rubygems.
+This command will try to generate the gemspec, but nothing will happen since the gemspec is already valid.

+    rake release

+### Building Locally (Optional)

 You may build a local gem: